 Essential oils are derived from plants and are used in aromatherapy with the aim of improving health, well-being, and emotional state.
 It is often used with massage therapy to ease symptoms such as nausea and pain and to reduce stress and anxiety.
 Yoga teachers are also known to incorporate essential oils into their classrooms as well.

-Essential oils are produced from plants such as herbs, flowers and trees.
-The properties of specific species and applications are currently being studied for the treatment of various conditions and symptoms.
 There are various methods for using essential oils such as massage in which diluted oils are applied to the body with a carrier oil, direct inhalation for example from the hands or in the vapors of hot water, or indirect inhalation with a diffuser or cotton ball.

-Before integrating essential oils into an existing practice it is important to know the complex and specific laws regarding exactly how to do so, without violating state regulations.
+Before integrating essential oils into an existing practice, it is important to know the complex and specific laws regarding exactly how to do so, without violating state regulations.
 For example, applying a particular essential oil during a massage or advising a client on a type of oil to use for a certain symptom is something you can only legally do if you’re licensed or have a defendable legal basis for it.
 Otherwise, the state may view this as operating outside the parameters of your state license.